 THE FOUNDATION'S BOARD

 Chris is a former Corporate Affairs Adviser to Coles Group and inaugural Chair of Coles Indigenous Food Fund until 2014.
 Chris has broad private (Coles Myer & NAB) and public sector (ACCC, Defence) experience in Government and Public relations.
 In 2015 Chris was appointed as the Foundation’s Executive Director.
+In 2021 Chris was elected as Chair of the Foundation.

 Peter brings extensive fund raising expertise to the Foundation.
 He is a former Chair of Fundraising Institute Australia (FIA), a Certified Fund Raising Executive and FIA Fellow.